KDE/marble/tools/vectorosm-tilecreator/setup/README.md

 # Server-side setup notes

-Note: so far this is the prototype setup for a proposed dynamic generation of high-z tiles, not what is actually deployed as of mid 2020.
+Note: this has been deployed to maps.kde.org in November 2020.

 ## Overview